qlyde/dotfiles-ubuntu/README.md

     - [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting)
 - **Files:** nautilus (default)
 - **Bar:** GNOME - Dash to Panel, etc.
-- **Applications:** GNOME - ArcMenu
+- **Applications:** GNOME - ArcMenu, etc.
 - **GTK Theme:** [Gruvbox-Dark-B](https://github.com/Fausto-Korpsvart/Gruvbox-GTK-Theme)
   - For themes to work for both GTK3 and GTK4 applications in GNOME 42, we need both `~/.themes/` and `~/.config/gtk-4.0/gtk.css`.
-  - These have been checked in.
-By default the theme messes up Dash to Panel, so I had to modify `~/.themes/Gruvbox-Dark-B/gnome-shell/gnome-shell.css` to disable some panel styling.
+  - By default the theme messes up Dash to Panel, so I had to modify `~/.themes/Gruvbox-Dark-B/gnome-shell/gnome-shell.css` to disable some panel styling.
+These have been checked in.
 - **Icons:** Yaru-dark (default)
 - **Wallpaper:** [gruvbox11](https://github.com/Fausto-Korpsvart/Gruvbox-GTK-Theme/blob/master/wallpapers/gruvbox11.png)